drslaughterrex/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.map returns a brand new array, while .forEach does not.
+.map requires a return statement, while .forEach does not.
+.map is for converting data, while .forEach iterates through the entire array.

 2. Explain the difference between a callback and a higher order function.

+A Higher Order Function is a function that receives other functions.
+A Callback Function is passed into another function as an argument.

 3. What is closure?

+Closure is when an inner function reaches out of scope to grab a variable.

 4. Describe the four rules of the 'this' keyword.

+Simple Function Call - 'this' is the global object in non-strict mode, and 'undefined' in strict mode.
+Implicit Binding  - 'this' points to the object on which the function is called (what’s to the left of the period when the function is called).
+Explicit Binding - We can explicitly tell JavaScript to set 'thi' to point to a certain value using 'call', 'apply' or 'bind'.
+New Binding - Using the 'new' keyword constructs a new object, and this points it.

 5. Why do we need super() in an extended class?

+super() does what parent.call did.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.